DynamicsValue/licence-agreements/EULA.md

 ## 1 INTELLECTUAL PROPERTY

-**Company Name** owns all intellectual property rights to the Software, a .NET library that is used to unit test applications.
+**Company Name** owns all intellectual property rights to the Software, a .NET library that is used to unit test applications built on top of the Power Platform and/or Dataverse.
 You may not use the Software other than pursuant to the terms of this EULA.
 Noncommercial use is exclusively regulated by the Polyform Noncommercial license 1.0.0.
-Polyform Noncommercial license is a separate written agreement.
+Polyform Noncommercial 1.0.0 license is a separate written agreement.

 ## 2 GRANT OF LICENSE